Cosmetics and toiletries

 As with most cancers, the risk of ovarian cancer increases with age.
 And women with a family history of breast or ovarian cancer may also be more likely to develop ovarian cancer.
 If you think you might have a family history of cancer, it’s a good idea to talk to your GP.

-Things to do with childbearing and hormones are believed to play a role in ovarian cancer.
+Childbearing and hormones are also believed to play a role in ovarian cancer.
 Risk of ovarian cancer is lower the more children a woman has.
 And taking hormonal medications, such as the contraceptive Pill or Hormone Replacement Therapy (HRT), can also affect the risk.

 Smoking also affects the risk of ovarian cancer, and unlike age or family history, it is something we can control.
 A Cancer Research UK study has estimated that each year around 200 UK cases of ovarian cancer could be prevented by not smoking.
-For help in quitting, visit NHS Smokefree or speak to your doctor or pharmacist.
+For help to stop smoking, visit the NHS Smokefree website or speak to your doctor or pharmacist.

 Another persistent hoax claims that lipsticks contain lead and therefore cause cancer.
 This is not true.
 In the EU, lead is banned from all cosmetics, apart from hair dyes.
 In the United States, the Food and Drug Administration (FDA) regulates the lead content in food and cosmetics.
 Their last survey of 400 lipsticks in 2011 found very low levels of lead.
 The FDA does not believe these levels are harmful.